gardener-attic/component-cli/docs/reference/component-cli_component-archive_signatures_check-digests.md

 ```
       --allow-plain-http           allows the fallback to http if the oci registry does not support https
       --cc-config string           path to the local concourse config file
-  -h, --help                       help for rsa
+  -h, --help                       help for check-digests
       --insecure-skip-tls-verify   If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
-      --public-key string          path to public key file
       --registry-config string     path to the dockerconfig.json with the oci registry authentication information
-      --signature-name string      name of the signature to verify
 ```

 ### Options inherited from parent commands